 Mr. McCue resides in Somerville.

-Deputy Director of Investment, Massachusetts Housing Investment Corporation (MHIC)
+Director of Investment, Massachusetts Housing Investment Corporation (MHIC)

 Chief Executive Officer, Cambridge Health Alliance